 Designing your first API using RAML

 Hands-on experience with your API Design

+Best Practices and guidelines to design an API

-Before getting started with the API Design, let us first understand the fundamentals API Design Lifecycle
+Before getting started with the actual API Design, let us first understand the fundamentals of an API Design Lifecycle.

+Understanding API lifecycle

+…

+In order to build a complete API, we need to follow a systematic approach.
+Hence, we shall now learn about the lifecycle of an API.
 It consists of four stages:

 Design: It involves architecting the basic skeleton of your API.
-This is the first and the most crucial step as we need to take into consideration all the functional and non-functional requirements to build a logical structure.
+This is the first and the most crucial step, as we need to take into consideration all the functional and non-functional requirements to build a logical structure.

-Simulate: After having a fair understanding of the requirements we need to implement the API by using appropriate endpoints, methods, datatype, example and follow the API Best Practice Guideline.
+Simulate: After having a fair understanding of the initial requirements, we need to implement the API by using appropriate endpoints, methods, datatype, examples, and follow the API Design Best Practices.

-Feedback: Once our API model is ready, we can simulate our API using the mocking service and test if the outcome meets the requirements.
+Feedback: Once our API model is ready, we can simulate our API using the mocking service.
+Also, we can test our API to check if the response meets the initial requirements.

-Validate: At this stage we will share the API with other developers collaborators and take into consideration the feedback received from them.
-Later we will Introspect the feedback and implement accordingly.
+Validate: At this stage we will share the API with other external/internal developers and collaborators and take into consideration the feedback received from them.
+Later we shall introspect the received feedback and implement the API design changes accordingly.

-This is an iterative process until the API Design is finalized.